$ ($50 USD and under)

 BUDAPEST Budapest is a treasure trove of architectural wonders, from Gothic to Baroque; Neoclassical to Art Nouveau, but also full of history, a food capital, and surprisingly rich in thermal waters.
 Discover all of this and more during the guided city tour.

 BUCHAREST Flower-festooned parks, gardens, and wide boulevards shaded by century-old trees contribute to Bucharest’s beauty.
-The highlight of your sightseeing tour is a visit to the open-air Village Museum, a unique collection of traditional farmhouses, cottages, windmills, watermills, and artisans’ workshops from all parts of the country.
+The highlight of the included sightseeing tour is a visit to the open-air Village Museum, a unique collection of traditional farmhouses, cottages, windmills, watermills, and artisans’ workshops from all parts of the country.
 Your Local Guide will show you other places of interest, including the Government Victoria Palace, the Royal Palace, and the Savings Palace.
-There is also an optional afternoon visit to the massive Romanian Parliament, known as the “House of the People.“
+There is also an optional afternoon visit to the massive Romanian Parliament, known as the “People’s Palace.“

-BUCHAREST–SINAIA–BRASOVTravel to Sinaia in the Prahova Valley.
+BUCHAREST–SINAIA–BRASOV Travel to Sinaia in the Prahova Valley.
 This is a lovely ski resort, almost 3,300 feet above sea level.
 While in Sinaia, there will be time to visit the Sinaia Monastery and Peles Castle, considered among the most romantic castles in the world.
-Only a few more miles and you reach Brasov, a lovely medieval town famous for its town square filled with baroque architecture and outdoor cafés.Today’s Distance: 106 mi/ 170 km
+Only a few more miles and you reach Brasov, a lovely medieval town famous for its town square filled with Baroque architecture and outdoor cafés.Today’s Distance: 118 mi/ 190 km

-BRASOVThis morning, depart for Bran and visit its legendary Castle, built in 1377 and inhabited by Vlad the Impaler—better known as Dracula.
+BRASOV This morning, depart for Bran and visit its legendary castle, built in 1377 and inhabited by Vlad the Impaler—better known as Count Dracula.
 In the afternoon, a walking orientation of the Old Town of Brasov includes a visit to the Black Church, followed by leisure time.